-Estimated Mineral Resources may require adjustments or downward revisions based on changes in gold prices, further exploration or development activity or actual production experience.
+Estimated Mineral Resources may require adjustments or downward revisions based on changes in gold prices, further exploration or development activity, actual production experience, changes to environmental policies, regulations and social issues.
 This could materially and adversely affect estimates of the volume or grade of mineralization, estimated recovery rates or other important factors that influence Mineral Resource estimates.
 Market price fluctuations for gold, new information or modelling changes, increased production costs or reduced recovery rates, or other factors that may render the then current Mineral Resources and Reserves of Orezone uneconomical or unprofitable to develop at a particular site or sites.
-A reduction in estimated Mineral Reserves or estimated Resources as a result could require material write downs in the investment in the affected mining property and increased amortization, reclamation and closure charges.
+A reduction in estimated Mineral Reserves or estimated Resources thus could require material write downs in the investment in the affected mining property and increased amortization, reclamation and closure charges.

-The Company has not established the presence of any Proven and Probable Reserves at any of its mineral projects.
-There can be no assurance that subsequent testing or future studies will establish Proven and Probable Reserves on the Company's projects.
-The failure to establish Proven and Probable Reserves would severely restrict the Company's ability to successfully implement its strategies for long-term growth.
+The Company currently has not established the presence of any Proven and Probable Reserves at any of its mineral projects.
+The Company has contracted RPA to estimate reserves for its Bomboré project during H1 2017, and although the Company remains optimistic that it can re-establish Proven and Probable Reserves on the Company's Bomboré Project, there can be no assurance that the total reserves will be sufficient to warrant a production decision at current gold prices and based on the potentially new fiscal policies of Burkina Faso.
+The failure to establish sufficient Proven and Probable Reserves for a production decision would severely restrict the Company's ability to successfully implement its strategies for long-term growth.